 Most often classified as a “club moss,” this modest plant is found naturally in various countries to the far east, including Korea, Japan, Taiwan, Indo-China, the Philippines, Haiti, and other countries in these regions.

-There are also secondary populations in Mexico and Cuba.
+There is also a secondary population in Mexico and Cuba.

 Though the written record doesn’t clearly distinguish which of these countries first inculcated Huperzia serrata into their medical practices, most sources agree that it first appeared in traditional Chinese medicine.

-For centuries, the Chinese have used the plant as an ingredient in qian ceng ta, an herbal medicine intended for bouts of inflammation, pain, spasms, and other issues.
+For upwards of a millennia, the Chinese have used the plant as an ingredient in qian ceng ta, an herbal medicine intended for bouts of inflammation, pain, spasms, and other issues.